ros-industrial-attic/fermi/moveit_cartesian_plan_plugin/README.md

 ##3.
 Cartesian Impedance/Force control

 As part of GSoC 2016, the plugin now supports Cartesian Impedance/Force Path Planning.
-To use this feature you need to get the new developed ROS messages contained in the [fermi repository](https://github.com/ros-industrial-consortium/majorana).
+To use this feature you need to get the new developed ROS messages contained in the [majorana repository](https://github.com/ros-industrial-consortium/majorana).
 The user can set the Cartesian Impedance/Force Control parameters via the UI.
 Depending on the particular robot driver or controller, the user can set the Impedance or Force Control parameters as well as switch between them during runtime.